From Glorification to Humiliation: Reassessing Philippians 2:6-8 (Part 1)

 Who, being in the form of God,

 The phrase “form of God” (morphe theos) is the first major challenge confronting the interpreter.
 It occurs nowhere else in the Bible and scholars have therefore debated its exact meaning.
-But it is arguably the most important one to get right, because it drives our interpretation of the rest of the hymn.
+But it is also the most important one to get right, because it drives our interpretation of the rest of the hymn.
 The predominant view is that “form of God” describes Jesus in a divine and pre-existent state.
-Does the linguistic and contextual evidence support this?
+But does the linguistic and contextual evidence support this?

-Thayer’s Greek lexicon defines morphe as “the form by which a person or thing strikes the vision; the external appearance.”7 The NIV translators boldly render it “nature” in Phil.
-2:6, but they do so by rejecting the word’s scriptural usage in favor of the way it is used in Greek philosophy.
-Peter O’Brien observes that “there is very little evidence to support the view that Paul uses morphe in such a philosophical sense.”8 Thus most Bible translations wisely stick to the word “form.”
+Thayer’s Greek lexicon defines morphe as “the form by which a person or thing strikes the vision; the external appearance.”8 The NIV translators boldly render it “nature” in Phil.
+2:6, but they do this by rejecting its scriptural usage in favor of the way it is used in Greek philosophy.
+Peter O’Brien observes that “there is very little evidence to support the view that Paul uses morphe in such a philosophical sense.”9 Thus most Bible translations wisely stick to the word “form.”

-When used of living beings in the Greek OT, the word morphe always refers to embodied humans.
-In the NT, this word only appears elsewhere in Mark 16:12, where the resurrected Jesus appeared in a different “morphe.”9 This fact, along with Paul’s explicit teaching that God is by contrast invisible,10 gives us good reason to think that “form of God” (morphe theos) refers to an embodied human who visibly represents the invisible God.
+When used of living beings in the Greek OT (LXX), the word morphe virtually always refers to embodied humans.10 In the NT, this noun only appears three times and always refers to Jesus (Phil.
+2:6, Phil.
+2:7, Mk.
+16:12).
+Outside of the phrase we are presently evaluating, it always refers to Jesus in a physical body.11 This data, taken together with Paul’s explicit teaching that God is by contrast invisible,12 gives us good reason to think that “form of God” (morphe theos) refers to Jesus in a physical body, visibly representing the invisible God.

 2 Corinthians 3:18 (ESV) — And we all, with unveiled face, beholding the glory of the Lord, are being transformed [metamorphoumetha] into the same image [eikon] from one degree of glory to another.
 For this comes from the Lord who is the Spirit.